barchart/alerting-service-public/docs/content/product_overview.md

 Here's how it works:

 * You _choose_ notification mechanism(s):
+	* Receive notifications to your web service, via HTTP POST (you handle last mile)
 	* Receive notifications via email
 	* Receive notifications via SMS messages
-	* Receive notifications to your web service, via HTTP POST
 	* Receive push notifications to your mobile applications (coming soon)
 * You _define_ an alert.
 Each alert has one or more conditions, for example:
 	* Apple common stock trades over $500.00 per share